Step 16: Let’s get to know HEAT better

 flavor: m1.small

-Now we’ll actually use our parameter, we’ll replace Beispiel with our parameter.
+Now you can actually use your parameter, and can replace Beispiel with your parameter.

-This is done with the get_param syntax (for getting the parameter).
+You can do this with the get_param syntax (to get the parameter).

-The template is now ready to use and we can define the key_name from the command line like in our previous command line:
+The template is now ready to use and you can define the key_name from the command line as demonstrated in our previous command:

 heat_template_version: 2014-10-16